Distância

 Approved Path - Camping and Mountaineering Federation of Portugal

-The Penhascoso Route stretches along an extensive and green valley crossed entirely by the Coadouro stream, the main thread of this trail.
-Along the way, water is a constant presence, and there are many places that invite you to be in close contact with nature.
+The Penhascoso Route extends along a wide and lush green valley entirely crossed by the Coadouro Stream, which serves as the main guiding thread of this trail.
+Throughout the route, water is a constant presence, with numerous spots inviting close and immersive contact with nature.

-The trail starts and ends in the Jardim do Fundão, in the center of the picturesque village of Penhascoso, rich in cultural heritage and landscapes.
-The bandstand, the various chapels and fountains, as well as the Church of Nossa Senhora do Pranto and the Clock Tower, in addition to the houses, beautiful and cared for, deserve a careful and long look before (or after) the walk.
+The trail starts and ends at the Fundão Garden, in the centre of the picturesque village of Penhascoso, an area rich in both cultural and scenic heritage.
+The bandstand, the various chapels and fountains, as well as the Church of Our Lady of the Lament and the Clock Tower, together with the well‑preserved and attractive traditional houses, all deserve a careful and unhurried visit before (or after) the walk.

-With notes that recall, here and there, lives dedicated to the countryside, cattle and pine forests, this is a markedly rural trail, where some still cultivated fields, small flocks and bucolic landscapes stand out.
+With elements that recall, here and there, lives once dedicated to agriculture, livestock, and pine forest work, this is a distinctly rural trail, where still‑cultivated fields, small flocks, and bucolic landscapes stand out.

 Natural Heritage

-As you travel along the banks of the Penhascoso you will find banks with riparian galleries populated by tree species such as the ash, the alder and the water lily.
-As we move away from the waters, other native species appear, among which we can highlight the strawberry tree, the Lily-of-the-Valley Tree and several varieties of orchids that color the landscape.
+As the route follows the streams of Penhascoso, walkers encounter banks with riparian galleries populated by tree species such as ash, alder, and common buckthorn.
+Moving farther from the water, other native species appear, including the strawberry tree, folhado, and several varieties of wild orchids, which add colour to the landscape.

-In the skies abound birds of prey in search of their prey, some common presences are the harpy eagle, the booted eagle, the common hawk and the common buzzard that lives all year round in these parts.
-In the flatter areas we find ponds and shallow wells populated with several species of water snakes, frogs, toads and other amphibians.
+The skies are frequently patrolled by birds of prey in search of prey.
+Common sightings include the short‑toed eagle, booted eagle, common kestrel, and the common buzzard, which is present throughout the year in this area.
+In flatter zones, shallow ponds and wells are inhabited by various species of water snakes, frogs, toads, and other amphibians.

 Cultural Heritage

-As for the natural patrimony, there are the viewpoints of Casal do Barba Pouca (village where a silex halberd was found), Coadouro and Serra da Feiteira, the water mine of Ribeirinho, Fraga da Penha, rock formation with potential for climbing lovers, the Penha Well and the Coadouro Dam.
+As for natural points of interest, noteworthy features include the viewpoints of Casal da Barba Pouca (the village where a flint halberd was discovered), Coadouro, and Serra da Feiteira, the Ribeirinho water mine, the Fraga da Penha—a rocky formation with potential interest for climbing enthusiasts—the Poço da Penha, and the Coadouro Weir.

 STARTING POINT: